Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Irreducible symplectic varieties

 When $X$ has only isolated singularities, we set:

 \end{nota} \begin{prop}[{\cite[Proposition 3.6]{Fu}}] Let $X$ be a primitively symplectic orbifold of dimension 4.
 We have:

 or equivalently,

 \end{prop} \begin{rmk} Proposition \ref{RR} shows that the knowledge of $b_2$, $b_3$ and the singularities is enough to compute the topological Euler characteristic and all the Betti numbers of a 4-dimensional primitively symplectic orbifold ($b_1=0$ by \cite[Proposition 6.7]{Fujiki}). \end{rmk} The invariant $s_x$ can be computed for all kind of isolated singularities $x$.
-We provide some examples of computations that will be necessary in this paper. \begin{lemme}[{\cite[Example 3.8]{Fu}}] Let $x$ be an isolated singularity of analytic type $\C^4/\left\langle g\right\rangle$, with $g=\diag(\xi_n,\xi_n^{-1},\xi_n^{k},\xi_n^{-k})$ and $n\wedge k=1$.
+We provide some examples of computations that are necessary for this paper. \begin{lemme}[{\cite[Example 3.8]{Fu}}] Let $x$ be an isolated singularity of analytic type $\C^4/\left\langle g\right\rangle$, with $g=\diag(\xi_n,\xi_n^{-1},\xi_n^{k},\xi_n^{-k})$ and $\gcd(n,k)=1$.
 Then \end{lemme} \begin{lemme} Let $x$ be an isolated singularity of analytic type $\C^4/\left\langle g,\sigma\right\rangle$, with

 Then \end{lemme} \begin{proof} Let $G=\left\langle g,\sigma\right\rangle$.
 The elements of $G\smallsetminus \left\{\id\right\}$ can be divided in two sets $A:=\left\{g,g^2,...,g^{2n-1}\right\}$ and $B:=\left\{\sigma,\sigma\circ g,...,\sigma\circ g^{2n-1}\right\}$.
 Therefore: